 you, the circumstances may be different.
 Hopefully some of the

 information and first-hand experience I've laid out here can help you

 Milan Ljubisavljević is a physics professor who began doing photography as a hobby in 2003.
 Currently, he is a remote image content editor for the Dreamstime stock photo agency and teaches photography techniques and technology in Belgrade.

 The mirrorless vs DSLR conversation has been going on in my head for quite some time.
 The challenge is in the economics, not the technological capabilities.
+I like the idea of using a lighter, smaller camera and you should consider how much a DSLR weighs when you're choosing between the two formats.
 The improvements in mirrorless camera design and performance in just the last few years has swung the pendulum toward mirrorless.

 I found a video for you that will be good for you to watch.
 It's heavily biased toward Sony mirrorless, but still worthwhile watching, particularly if you are mirrorless vs dslr beginner.

 Summing it up, the mirrorless vs DSLR debate comes down to your own specific situation.
 The camera bodies are so conveniently small and so capable, it's really comes down to money and lenses.
 It's a great time to have a strong interest in photography!
 Keep on Shooting!